 You can spend the first semester of your third year (between August and December) taking taught courses at one of our partner universities in the Netherlands:

-The courses studied in the Netherlands will contribute towards your degree at Lancaster using the European Credit Transfer System.
+The courses studied in the Netherlands will count towards your degree using the European Credit Transfer System.

 How to apply

-Living costs vary from country to country, but are very low in Croatia and the Czech Republic, making these destinations particularly attractive to those on a limited budget.
+Living costs vary from country to country, but are very low in Croatia and the Czech Republic, making these destinations particularly attractive for students on a limited budget.

 Who to contact for further information